rikikoo/advent-of-code/21/README.md

 Calculate sum of distances to the median and the mean of a dataset.

 ### day 8
-Logical deduction.
+Decryption.
+Straightforward logical deduction rather than clever code.

 ### day 9
 Implement a flood fill algorithm.

 ### day 10
-Evaluate expression (at a glance seems like it, haven't started working on it yet).
+Parser for evaluating an expression (at a glance seems like it... haven't started working on it yet).